Bible translations into Malay: Third era of Bible translation

 Bode's work was never completed with only the New Testament being completed and published in 1938.
 The translation of the Old Testament was only partially completed when the Second World War broke out.
 As a German national, Bode was interred by the Dutch authorities and the ship carrying him to Britain from India was sunk by the Japanese resulting in the loss of a partial set of translated Old Testament manuscripts.
 Mrs Bode had the draft translation of the books of Genesis through Ruth and the Psalms.
 The translation of the book of Psalms was published in 1947.

 The Lembaga Alkitab Indonesia (Indonesian Bible Society) was established in 1950 and republished Bode's New Testament together with Klinkert's Old Testament in a single volume known today as the Alkitab Terjemahan Lama (The Old Translation Bible) as a stop-gap measure until a new translation could be prepared.
-This was the last Malay Bible that saw common use throughout the Malay archipelago as post-colonial developments drew the Malay language simultaneously closer and apart at the same time.
+This was the last Malay Bible that saw common use throughout the Malay Archipelago as post-colonial developments drew the Malay language simultaneously closer and apart at the same time.

 Fourth era of Bible translation

 After Malaya became independent in 1957, a radical transformation occurred in the use of Malay in Christian literature.
 The original thrust had been two-fold, to work amongst the Peranakan Chinese and the Malays.
 The former had no longer become dependent on Baba Malay literature as the younger generation started becoming more conversant in English while legal and social considerations had essentially halted evangelistic work amongst the Malays, especially in Malaya (and to a lesser extent in Singapore).

 The emphasis shifted from providing literature in the Malay language to one that would provide literature in the Malaysian language, a standardised form of Malay in Malaysia, for future generations who would be educated in the language.
 The Malay Language Committee of the BFBS auxiliary in Singapore was phased out in the 1960s and was replaced by the National Language Committee.
 The BFBS auxiliary in Singapore was re-constituted as the Bible Society of Singapore, Malaysia and Brunei (BSSMB) in 1969 and continued the work of the BFBS.

 In 1970, the BSSMB initiated a new translation based on the principle of dynamic equivalence led by the Rev E. T. Suwito.
 The New Testament was completed and published in 1974 with a revised edition published in 1976.
 At the same time, work was begun on translating the Old Testament using the same translation principle and was completed in 1981.
 Both the Old Testament and the New Testament was published in a single volume known as the Alkitab Berita Baik (Today's Malay Version) or TMV in 1987 by the BSSMB.

-The Bible Society of Malaysia or BSM which was re-constituted from the Malaysian auxilary of the BSSMB was formed in 1986 and took over the responsibility of the publishing of the Malay Bible.
+The Bible Society of Malaysia or BSM which was re-constituted from the Malaysian auxiliary of the BSSMB was formed in 1986 and took over the responsibility of the publishing of the Malay Bible.
 In 1990, the TMV was revised again with the New Testament and Psalms being published in 1995 and the whole Bible in 1996.